michaelfeng/CoreMemory-MCP/README.md

-# Core Memory
+# CoreMemory-MCP

-A lightweight, file-based, long-term memory engine for AI agents.
+A local, MCP-compliant, long-term memory *service* for AI agents.

 ---